This post was originally published on 1/2/2015 and was updated on 3/19/2019.

-Quarterly business reviews (QBRs) offer valuable face-to-face time with clients, and that plays an important role in relationship and retention.
-The QBR is a chance to check your customer’s pulse and an opportunity to demonstrate value.
-Tell them how many updates you’ve pushed, bugs you’ve squashed, threats you disarmed, and so forth.
+Quarterly business reviews (QBRs) offer valuable face-to-face time with clients, and that plays an important role in your customer service level and retention rates.
+The QBR is a chance to check your customer’s pulse and an opportunity to demonstrate value, especially as a managed service provider.
+You can use this time to tell them how many updates you’ve pushed, bugs you’ve squashed, threats you disarmed, and so forth.

-Prior to the meeting, review your client’s service records for the previous quarter, identify recurring issues and prepare to chat about how you can help avoid dreaded downtime in the future.
-Communicate your QBR agenda ahead of time and, if possible, go over it with your customer champion.
-Try to make sure at least one executive-level participant will be at the meeting.
+Prior to the meeting, make sure you think through an agenda for the quarterly business review.
+Review your client’s service records for the previous quarter, identify recurring issues and be prepared to chat about how you can help avoid dreaded downtime in the future.
+Communicate your QBR agenda ahead of time and, if possible, go over it with your customer champion so they can provide feedback on whether the right information is being discussed.

 Don’t be a stranger.

 Spend time in the QBR really getting to know your customer.
 Encourage them to share their goals and what they view as roadblocks to achieving them.
 That discussion can reveal new opportunities for services you can offer, as well as any frustrations your client may be harboring about your current service level.
 Avoid being defensive about challenges.

 Blow your own horn (at a pleasant volume).

 This is a good time to remind your client that not seeing you on site doesn’t mean you’re not working hard on their behalf.
 ConnectWise Manage reporting tools provide a strong visual to help your client understand the value of your proactive monitoring.

 Effective quarterly business reviews will engage your customers and enhance your relationship so that renewals are a given.
 Get more tips in our guide How to Provide Efficient & Exceptional Service.